Riiven Threads

 The ridges you press to glass are mostly dead skin, flakes of keratin too dry to conduct much of anything.
 An optical sensor photographs that surface.
 A capacitive one feels its faint electrical charge.
 Both can be fooled by a clean print lifted onto tape.
 Sound is harder to trick.
 You press your thumb to your phone screen without looking, in the dark, and it unlocks.
 That took 70 years to make possible, because four fields had to agree on a problem none of them shared: how to bounce a megahertz pulse off the living tissue under the skin, map the echo, and prove the map belongs to one person.
 So why did sonar, not a camera, win the inside of your phone?

-- Transmit pressure a thin piezoelectric film delivers, enough to image ridges through glass.
+Acoustic pressure the transducer array puts out, enough to image ridges through glass.

 When the fields matured